All Episodes

 And then Chief Judge Sifton, who himself was a law and order guy, withdrew the order and substituted another one that left out Weissman's name.

-This is Valerie Caproni who's now sitting as a federal judge.
+This is Valerie Caproni, who's now sitting as a federal judge.

 She was the chief counsel for the FBI.

-It's uh it's it's really unprecedented.
+It's really unprecedented.

 Yeah, well, I've never seen a team put together like this.